Absorbency Aid: chemical additive that increases finished paper absorbency: sometimes called wicking. Typical chemistry is surfactant based.

 Release Aid: a release aid helps ensure that the paper sheet does not stick to rollers carrying the web during paper making or subsequent converting.
 The release aid is typically metered on to web carrying roller.

 Retention Aid: papermaking additives designed help retain fiber and fillers during the wet end drainage process.
-Chemistries include cationic or anionic acrylamide copolymer flocculants and organic coagulants.
+Retention aid chemistries include cationic or anionic acrylamide copolymer flocculants and organic coagulants.

 Rosin Size: an internal size based upon Rosin which is a naturally occurring resinous material from pine trees.